-Cook County Domestic Relations Division Courts will not be conducting in-person court appearances from March 17, 2020 until July 6, 2020, except in very limited circumstances.
+The Cook County Domestic Relations Division will not be conducting in-person court appearances until further notice, except as specifically ordered by the judge hearing your case.
 Most court business will be conducted electronically and/or telephonically.

-Here is some advice on what you can expect, and some answers to common questions that may arise during this time based on General Orders 2020 D 1 Through 2020 D 23.
-This Q&A is only meant for general guidance and is not a full explanation of General Orders 2020 D 1 through 23 or all administrative orders entered in Districts 2-6.
-For complete copies of all COVID-19 related orders, please see the Court’s website: http://www.cookcountycourt.org.
+Below are some answers to common questions that may arise during this time based on the Cook County Domestic Relations Division administrative orders issued as a result of the pandemic.
+This Q&A is only meant for general guidance and is not a full explanation of all administrative orders entered in Districts 1-6.
+For complete copies of all COVID-19 related orders, please see the Court’s website: https://www.cookcountycourt.org

 For parenting time orders entered in Cook County, the following guidelines apply:

-I need to file an emergency motion before 7/6/20.
+I need to file an emergency motion.
 Can I?

-Because the judge might make a decision based only on the documents provided, it may be more important than usual to consult with an attorney before proceeding.
-If you proceed without an attorney, please review the order carefully at each stage of the process to make sure you are completing each step as required.
+If you choose to proceed without an attorney, please review the administrative order carefully at each stage of the process to make sure you are completing the steps as required.

-Can I enter an Agreed Order or have a prove-up (final court date for divorce) in my case before 7/6/20?
+Can I enter an Agreed Order or have a prove-up (final court date for divorce) in my case?

 Yes.
 You can submit temporary agreed orders (e.g. temporary parenting time schedules), final agreed orders (e.g. Allocation Agreement), and conduct an oral prove up to finalize your divorce during this time, however, it is recommend that you contact a lawyer to assist you, as the process is different from when court is operating normally.
 Additionally, it is important to consult with an attorney because temporary orders can set a tone or pattern for your case that can be difficult to change and final orders will permanently determine your legal rights and obligations in most areas and can be difficult to change even in areas where modification is allowed (e.g. child support and parenting time).

-The process for entering temporary agreed orders is set out in this court order:
+The process for entering temporary and permanent agreed orders is set out in this court order:

-The process for finalizing divorces by agreement, including conducting the prove up, is set out in this court order:
+The process for finalizing divorces by agreement or by default, including conducting the prove up, is set out in this court order:

-I need to file an Appearance in my case while before 7/6/20, but I can’t afford it and was told to get a fee waiver from a judge.
+I need to file an Appearance in my case, but I can’t afford it and was told to get a fee waiver from a judge.
 What do I do?